Skip to main content

 Hot water

-The hot water profiles are based in great part on "Realistic Domestic Hot-Water Profiles in Different Time Scales" (Jordan, 2010).
+The hot water profile is based in great part on "Realistic Domestic Hot-Water Profiles in Different Time Scales" (Jordan, 2010).
 This study assumes a daily average DHW use of 200 liters and distinguishes different types of DHW consumption, each with an associated volume and average daily occurrence.
 The ETM-profile is based on this average volume and daily occurrence.

 The hot water profile simulates the average hot water demand.
 Because this aggregated profile is used the load on the network is modelled well.
 However, the disadvantage is that the behaviour of hot water technologies is not modelled perfectly with an aggregated profile as the peaks of the demand are higher on an individual level.